codescape/jira-scrum-poker/readme.md

 ## Supported Jira versions

-Starting with version 1.4.0 the Scrum Poker plugin requires you to run Jira 7.3.6 or newer on a Java runtime with Java 8 or newer.
+The Scrum Poker plugin requires you to run Jira 7.5 or newer on a Java runtime with Java language level 8.

+If your Jira does not meet those expectations you can grab an older version of the Scrum Poker plugin but you will miss all the new features and improvements.

 As a rule of thumb:

-* If your Jira is running on Java 7 or older you should use the latest 1.3.16 version.
+* If your Jira is still running on Java 7 you can use Scrum Poker up to version 1.3.16.
 * If your Jira version is older than Jira 6.4 you should consider updating your Jira instance ;)
-* If neither of those two rules applies you can use the latest and greatest version of Scrum Poker!
+* In all other cases you should use the latest and greatest version of Scrum Poker!

 ## Supported Languages